 Tuberculosis (commonly abbreviated to TB, short for tubercle bacillus) encompasses an enormously wide disease spectrum affecting multiple organs and body systems predominantly caused by the organism Mycobacterium tuberculosis.
 A small proportion can also be caused by Mycobacterium bovis through drinking unpasteurised milk or through close contact with infected cattle, bison, deer or elk and other cervids.

 History and etymology

 Aristotle is usually credited as being the first to recognize the contagious nature of the disease.
-Discovery of the specific infectious agent, the tubercle bacillus (Mycobacterium tuberculosis), did not occur for several more centuries until it was isolated by Robert Koch in 1882 4.
+Discovery of the specific infectious agent, the tubercle bacillus (Mycobacterium tuberculosis), did not occur for several millennia until it was isolated by Robert Koch in 1882 4.
 M. tuberculosis was previously known as Koch bacillus and tuberculosis known as Koch disease 5.
 It was also historically known as consumption due to the severe associated weight loss.

 - 1. Burrill J, Williams CJ, Bain G et-al. Tuberculosis: a radiologic review.
 Radiographics.
 27 (5): 1255-73. doi:10.1148/rg.275065176 - Pubmed citation